OPEN-NEXT/OKH-LOSH/OKH-LOSH.md

 As outlined in the [basic usage of the specification](#basic-usage-of-the-specification), the provision of a manifest file is specifically necessary when metadata cannot be accessed via the platform API (as in the case of GitLab or GitHub for example).

-#### Location & Naming Convention

-- A repository shall contain exactly one manifest file
-- in the root directory of the repository,
-- named `okh.toml`,
-- using the TOML [TOML file format](https://github.com/toml-lang/toml/releases/tag/1.0.0) and
-- follow the requirements of this specification\
-  Please see our linked templates for this; they'll make your life easier..

-#### File Path Conventions

---

-We may allow more file formats in the future.

 **NOTE 1 to entry:**\
 One of the most important fields is the `version`.